jondcampbell/vue-fantasy-picker/README.md

 - Player searching by partial name
 - Mark your team
 - Mark players unavailable

+## TODO:
+- Simpler loading of files and evaulating so its smooth process and less tedious
+- Improve the performance of evaluating
+- Mark your team as you build them with a list of current players and position(in sidebar?)
+- Mark other teams players as taken as the draft happens
+- Create alternate ranking method that gives double weight to players with an above average shooting percentage so we can try that out
+- Better horizontal table scrolling?
+- Maybe add vue-router for better url stuff

+### TODO: My team, other teams, watch list
+- Make it so i can't add a player to a list that's already there
+- A way to remove players from the three lists
+- A page for watch list with all the details and a breakdown
+- Little icons on player rows and score rows for adding to lists and removing from lists

 ## Phase 1
 - Geared towards nba head to head fantasy team that needs to win multiple categories each week